Winners of Star Miss Teen India 2022 are ready to represent India on across the globe! | www.lokmattimes.com

 Diya Vithalini from Bangalore is all set to represent India at the Miss Eco Teen 2023 in Egypt.

-Sixteen-year-old Katrina Tilok from Pune will proudly represent India in Miss Teen Charm International 2023
+Sixteen-year-old Katrina Tilokani from Pune will proudly represent India in Miss Teen Charm International 2023

 Sanjana Sansarwal from Haryana proudly represents India in the prestigious Miss Teen Globe International, which is taking place in Paraguay.